bramus/ansi-php/readme.md

 - ANSI Control Functions control an action such as line spacing, paging, or data flow.
 - ANSI Control Sequences allow one to clear the screen, move the cursor, set text colors, etc.

-_Sidenote: ANSI Escape Sequences are special types of ANSI Control Sequences which start with the ESC ANSI Control Function._
+_(Sidenote: “ANSI Escape Sequences” is a special type of “ANSI Control Sequence” that starts with the ESC ANSI Control Function.)_

 When it comes to ANSI Escape Sequences `bramus/ansi-php` supports SGR _(Select Graphic Rendition)_ and ED _(Erase Display)_